-- A conservative force is one for which work depends only on the starting and ending points of a motion, not on the path taken. - We can define potential energy (PE) for any conservative force, just as we defined PEg for the gravitational force. - The potential energy of a spring is $PE_s = \frac{1}{2}kx^2$ , where k is the spring's force constant and x is the displacement from its undeformed position. - Mechanical energy is defined to be KE + PE for a conservative force. - When only conservative forces act on and within a system, the total mechanical energy is constant.
-In equation form, where i and f denote initial and final values.
-This is known as the conservation of mechanical energy.

-KE + PE = constant
+- A conservative force is one for which work depends only on the starting and ending points of a motion, not on the path taken. - We can define potential energy (PE) for any conservative force, just as we defined PE_g for the gravitational force. - The potential energy of a spring is $PE_s = \frac{1}{2}kx^2$, where k is the spring's force constant and x is the displacement from its undeformed position. - Mechanical energy is defined to be KE + PE for a conservative force. - When only conservative forces act on and within a system, the total mechanical energy is constant.
+In equation form, - KE + PE = constant that changes mechanical energy into thermal